Bopops/customs-clarity/README.md

 # customs-clarity
-Customs declaration tools and manifest management
+Customs declaration tools and manifest management.

+Project based on Django and Codellama python dev.